polkit-org/polkit/README.md

 Please use AI assistance thoughtfully and with consideration for the reviewers.
 A large volume of auto-generated content — code, comments, or descriptions — tends to increase the review burden rather than reduce it, and may slow down rather than speed up the acceptance of your contribution.

-Please keep in mind that you remain fully responsible for any AI-generated content you submit.
+Please keep in mind that **you remain fully responsible for any AI-generated content you submit**.
 By contributing it, you confirm that you have reviewed it and stand behind its correctness.

 Thank you in advance.